 When the charity began, our management committee (directors/trustees) was made up of willing helpers affected by retinoblastoma and those involved in the treatment and care of children.
 With the appointment of a chief executive came a transition from a hands-on management style to governance, with greater emphasis on the skills each member of the board can bring to the charity.

 When we took on our first paid member of staff, we were gifted the use of a very small office by St Bartholomew’s Hospital.
 We were there until 2007 when the space was outgrown and new premises were acquired, for which rent and other overheads are paid.

 In 2004 we changed our name to the Childhood Eye Cancer Trust.
-As the charity has grown, so has the range of our activities and we now have nine members of staff.
+As we’ve grown, so has the range of our activities and we now have ten members of staff.

-The three core aims of support, awareness and research have remained constant and after our first Strategy Day in 2006, the trustees deemed that these should continue to form the bedrock of CHECT’s aims.
-We also added influencing to the list in order to bring about improvements to services for people with Rb.
+The three core aims of support, awareness and research have remained constant and continue to form the bedrock of our work.
+We also added influencing to the list in order to bring about improvements to services for people with retinoblastoma.

 For more information about our history, please have a look at our special 25th birthday edition of our InFocus newsletter.